The Pandemic Loss I Didn't Expect

 Advertisement

 Barley played no small part in our decision to leave.
-She required at least four walks a day, or eight trips in a large apartment building’s elevator, through its lobby and around the block, all in the epicenter of a lethal global pandemic.
+She required at least four walks a day, or eight trips in a large apartment building’s lift, through its lobby and around the block, all in the epicentre of a lethal global pandemic.

 We lived in more than a dozen crappy apartments and a handful of decent ones.
 In the most recent, she curled up at my feet while I nursed my daughter and when my milk finally dried up, I put the baby in her crib and took the dog for a walk, a ritual I had mostly pawned off to my husband since the later stages of my pregnancy.
 My husband and I planned vacations around her, picking destinations with lakes for her to swim in, and grass for her to roll in.